Threats from Habitat Loss

 Specialist species like the western monarch can survive only on certain food and in certain places.
 They need milkweed host plants, nectar plants, and protected spaces for overwintering.
 They are thus at risk of extinction when these necessary elements are unavailable.

-Loss of Habitat in Overwintering Sites
+Loss of Habitat at Overwintering Sites

 Western monarchs migrate to the coast between October and March.
 During that time, they gather in large colonies to roost, primarily on eucalyptus trees, Monterey pines, and Monterey cypresses and occasionally on oaks, sycamores, and redwoods.